Selenium – What To Learn?

 Introduction to Selenium

-Selenium is a free, open-source automated testing suite for web applications.
+Selenium is a free and open-source automated testing suite for web applications.
 It supports cross-browser and cross-operating-system interoperability.
-Selenium is quite similar to HP’s Quick Test Pro (QTP, now UFT), but Selenium focuses only on automating web-based applications.
+Selenium is similar to HP’s Quick Test Pro (QTP, now UFT), but it focuses only on automating web-based applications.
 Testing done using the Selenium tool is usually referred to as Selenium testing.